-School health and safety committees will meet at least once per term and will include representation from the school governing committee.
+School health and safety committees will meet at least once per term and will include representation from the local governing committee.
 Terms of reference set out the membership of this committee to ensure representation from all relevant parties.
-These committees will report to the Head of Estates and Board of Directors via the school governor representative, who will ensure that concerns are considered and addressed within a clear action plan, with identified responsibilities and target dates.
+These committees will report to the Head of Estates and Board of Directors via the Exectuve Leadership Team , who will ensure that concerns are considered and addressed within a clear action plan, with identified responsibilities and target dates.